 the size of the company or organisation you work for

 The starting salary for manufacturing systems engineers at graduate entry is usually around £23,000 to £30,000 a year.
 With experience this can rise to over £40,000.
 Senior managers in manufacturing can earn over £50,000 a year.

-- Most entrants have a degree in an engineering discipline.
-Relevant subjects are manufacturing engineering, production engineering, software enginering, mechanical engineering or electrical engineering.
+Most entrants have a degree in an engineering discipline.
+Relevant subjects are manufacturing engineering, production engineering, software engineering, mechanical engineering or electrical engineering.

-- You might be able to enter with a relevant Higher National Certificate (HNC) or Higher National Diploma (HND).
+You might be able to enter with a relevant HNC or HND.
 For entry to an HNC or HND course you normally need 1-2 Highers plus some subjects at National 5.

 Engineers in this field work for a wide range of manufacturing companies, including engineering, shipbuilding, food and drinks processing, textiles, clothing, electronics and pharmaceuticals.